Hjdskes/ET4397in/doc/WiFi.md

 interfere with a third party, not even for defensive purposes to protect your own network from intrusion.

-Offensive strategies such as deauthenticating attackers are thus prohibited The implications for network security measures are thus that the defenders are (at least in this aspect) "on the wrong side of the law", i.e. defenders are limited by law in what countermeasures they may take.
+Offensive strategies such as deauthenticating attackers are thus prohibited The implications for network security measures are thus that the defenders are (at least in this aspect) "on the wrong side of the law", i.e. defenders are limited by law in what countermeasures they may take.